cheminfo/nmrium-docs/docs/50_teaching.md

 :::info

-There are three folder levels on **Github** or **Visual Studio Code** when building your own exercise series.
-The first level contains the Gihub folder and individual chapters for series of exercises (so call Table of Contents or tocs), e.g. Chapter 1 **Exercises for Beginners** and Chapter 2 **Exercises for Experts**.
-Each chapter contains the second level.
-Here you can set the different exercises (molecules).
+There are three folder levels on **GitHub** or **Visual Studio Code** when building your own exercise series.
+The first level contains the `.github` folder and individual chapters for series of exercises (so call Table of Contents or tocs), e.g. Chapter 1 **Exercises for Beginners** and Chapter 2 **Exercises for Experts**.
+Each chapter contains second level folders.
+Here you can set up the different exercises (molecules).
 Each exercise contains on the third level one or more spectra and the corresponding molfile belonging to the molecule.
 You can add as many spectra to a molecule as you want.

 :::